klaksari/2D_hidden_elasticity_PINN/README.md

 python Plot_PE_PINN_Results.py -nxp 50
 ```

-Sample input and output files for a 200,000 run are included as sample data.
+Sample input and output files for a 200,000-epoch run on coarse resolution are included as sample data.
 Have a question about implementing the code? contact us at [klaksari@arizona.edu](mailto:klaksari@arizona.edu), akamali@arizona.edu(mailto:akamali@arizona.edu)